dreadwrr/Linux-Pyinstaller/README.md

 ## Nuitka

-This is a work in progress but looks promising as the compressed size is 53mb and is compiled to c
+This is a work in progress and will update when the new module is updated

+Found a suitable build and looks promising as the compressed size is 53mb and is compiled to c

-I found a suitable build but I have to update the pyinstaller module to use the nuitka internal extracted location will post once complete
+Note: This requires the pyinstaller module as the nuitka internal extracted location had to be added

 get patchelf-0.14.3 from pkgs.org <br>
 activate patchelf